 My personal life:

 I live in the wine region about 50 miles north of San Francisco, California.
-We moved here about 30 years ago after falling in love with the area when we came here on vacations.
 I truly believe that I live in the most beautiful place on the planet and have the best weather possible.
-It is pretty inspiring.
+It is pretty inspiring, especially for someone who cherishes creativity as much as I do.

-We live on a half-acre of land with many dwarf fruit trees, tiny rescue dogs, a couple of large "failed foster" cats, and 4 backyard chickens.
+My husband and I live on a rural property with many dwarf fruit trees, an army of tiny rescue dogs, a couple of large "failed foster" cats, and 4 backyard chickens.
 This is in addition to a long string of foster bottle-fed kittens.

 Santa Rosa, CA